14 Top Resources for Mastering Daily English Conversation

 Despite knowing what to say, I’d frequently stumble, stammer or say the wrong things.

-It was then that I realized that reading storybooks in my free time wouldn’t be enough.
-In order to properly learn the language, I would have to speak it and be exposed to as much daily English conversation as possible.
+It was then that I realized that in order to properly learn the language, I would have to speak it and be exposed to as much daily English conversation as possible.

 Apps are one of the most useful and easy ways to learn something new.
 All you need is a smartphone and a decent internet connection, and you can download a relevant app and begin learning.